simplykapoor/teched2022-IN260/exercises/ex3/ex35/README.md

 ## Summary

 The hiring manager approves the equipment and training identified as relevant to the new hire.

-The employee should have received an email approval from the manager
+The employee receives an approval email from the hiring manager

 Next we will replay the test to prove the exactly once delivery.
 Continue to - [Exercise 4](/exercises/ex4/)